 Hotpoint is one of the biggest-selling and best-known washing machine brands in the UK.
-In the past, it has been independent, but came to be owned by the Italy-based Indesit company.
-More recently, it was acquired by American appliance firm Whirlpool, which also makes Maytag machines.
-Indesit washing machines are a sister brand to Hotpoint.
+It is owned by American appliance firm Whirlpool, which also makes Indesit machines.

 If you're considering a Hotpoint washing machine, first find out how they score in our reviews and how reliable they are.
 It's all in this guide.

 In the table below, we've outlined how many Hotpoint models we've tested, how well they did in our tests, how reliable they are and what owners think of them.
 We've also highlighted the brand's pros and cons, based on our years of expert testing, to help you decide whether a Hotpoint washing machine is the right choice for you.